AnilRedshift/wand-core/README.md

 In a terminal, type:
 `mix archive.install hex wand_core --force`

+If you have wand already installed, you can add the arcive with:
+`wand core install`

 This archive doesn't do much by itself!
 You'll probably want to install the [wand cli](http://github.com/anilredshift/wand) if you haven't already.

 ## Usage